This page on Hypericum perforatum is currently marked as in-progress. We are still compiling research.

 St. John's Wort

-St. John's Wort is a relevant CYP3A4 inhibitor, and should not be used with pharmaceuticals that are metabolized by this enzyme.
-If using any of these pharmaceuticals, consult a medical professional before supplementation of St. John's Wort with other CYP3A4 inhibitors (like Berberine)Examine.com Medical Disclaimer
+St. John's Wort is a significant CYP3A4 inducer, and should not be used with pharmaceuticals that are metabolized by this enzyme.
+If using any of these pharmaceuticals, consult a medical professional before supplementation of St. John's Wort with any other drugs that interact with CYP3A4 (like Berberine)Examine.com Medical Disclaimer

 St. John's wort (SJW) refers to a plant by the botanical name of hypericum perforatum (of the family hypericaceae), with this species in particular being called Common St. John's wort or Perforate St. John's wort to distinguish it from other species in the plant genus of hypericum which all share the common name of St. John's wort.